chris-hogg/vienna_salzburg_test/README.md

 ## For the future
-- Implement it so that it runs automatically. could
+- Implement it so that it runs automatically.
 - MAKE THE CODE TIDIER! (ignore turning it into modules at the moment I just want this to be clear and extensible.
 In particular look at the TODO section in the js.
 - For the future (i.e saving), all you have to do is create a database of multiple sceneObjectArray.
 - Do this not just for Austria, but for other countries too.
 Next- focus on a world map.